rakuten-ads/Rakuten-Reward-Native-iOS/doc/Objective-C/basic/README.md

 }];
 ```

-Below are the portal UIs:
+Below are the ad portal UIs:

 ![AdPortal1](AdPortal1.png)